Gabitril (Tiagabine Hydrochloride Monohydrate)

 What Is Gabitril Used For?

-Gabitril is an antiepileptic medication that helps control seizures in people with epilepsy when used alongside other seizure medications.
+Gabitril is a medication that helps manage seizures in individuals with epilepsy.
+It is often used alongside other medications.

 Primary Uses